 - 1. As defined by the Shoreline Management Act of 1971, shorelines include certain waters of the State plus their associated "shorelands."
 The waterbodies designated as shorelines of the State are streams whose mean annual flow is 20 cubic feet per second (cfs) or greater and lakes whose area is greater than 20 acres.
-In the Town of Rosalia, the only designated shoreline waterbody is Pine Creek. - 2.
-Shorelands, as adopted by the Town of Rosalia and indicated on the Official Shoreline Map available for review in Town Hall, are defined as:
+In the Town of Malden, the only designated shoreline waterbody is Pine Creek. - 2.
+Shorelands, as adopted by the Town of Malden and indicated on the Official Shoreline Map available for review with the Clerk Treasurer and attached as Appendix C, are defined as: